 EMERGING MARKETS-Latam stocks, FX extend rally as Ukraine conflict intensifies

-March 24 (Reuters) - Latin American stocks and currencies gained for a seventh straight day on Thursday, with Brazil's real hitting a two-year high, as an ongoing rally in commodity prices offset jitters about the fallout of the Ukraine war, including fresh sanctions on Russia.
+March 24 (Reuters) - Latin American stocks and currencies gained for a seventh straight day on Thursday as an ongoing rally in commodity prices offset jitters about the fallout of the Ukraine war, including fresh sanctions on Russia.

-The U.S. imposed fresh Russia-related sanctions over its invasion of Ukraine including sanctions against dozens of defense companies, 328 members of the Duma legislative body and the chief executive of Sberbank SBER.MM, the Treasury Department said.
+Western leaders meeting in Brussels on Thursday agreed to strengthen their forces in Eastern Europe, increase military aid to Ukraine and tighten their sanctions on Russia as Moscow's assault on its neighbour entered its second month.

+"I don't think we've seen any impact from the NATO meetings...some of the higher beta currencies are still performing quite well," said Brendan McKenna, international economist and FX strategist with Wells Fargo Securities.

-"Usually in a crisis, you would have high-yielding EM currencies selling off, but that isn't the case now, especially for the Brazilian real," said Jane Foley, head of FX strategy at Rabobank.
+"Usually in a crisis, you would have high-yielding EM currencies selling off, but that isn't the case now," said Jane Foley, head of FX strategy at Rabobank.

-"Commodities are really determining performance... despite an environment for EMs of slowing growth, higher interest rates, and some export markets slowing,"

-Brazil's real BRL= jumped 1.5% extending its lead as the best-performing currency this year, thanks to the central bank's aggressive monetary policy tightening.
-The central bank on Thursday maintained its economic growth outlook for 2022 at 1%.

-"Even if there is a resolution, Russia is going to remain a pariah...
-Commodity currencies are going to remain in favor for months, if not years, because of a re-establishment in (supply networks)," Foley added.
+"Even if there is a resolution, Russia is going to remain a pariah ...
+Commodity currencies are going to remain in favor for months, if not years, because of a re-establishment in (supply networks)."

-Mexico's peso MXN= gained 0.3% ahead of a monetary policy decision where the central bank is expected to raise its interest rate 50 basis points.
+Mexico's peso MXN= gained 0.6%.
+Mexico's central bank increased its benchmark interest rate by 50 basis points to 6.5% amid heightened uncertainty around inflationary pressures due to the war in Ukraine.[nL2N2VR1NE]

+Brazil's real BRL= erased its earlier gains and fell 0.1% in volatile trading on Thursday.
+Brazil's central bank chief Roberto Campos Neto said that a further interest rate hike in June is not the most likely scenario seen by policymakers, signaling that the country's aggressive monetary tightening could be wrapped up in May.

+Elsewhere, energy and metals firms led a jump in Russian stocks as trading resumed after almost a month's suspension.

-South Africa's rand ZAR= jumped 1% to its highest level since October 2021 after the South African Reserve Bank raised its main lending rate by 25 basis points ZAREPO=ECI, in line with forecasts.
+South Africa's rand ZAR= jumped 1.5% after the South African Reserve Bank raised its main lending rate by 25 basis points ZAREPO=ECI, in line with forecasts.
 The central bank cited risks to the inflation outlook from the war, among other reasons for the hike.

-Hungary's central bank, too, raised its one-week deposit rate NBHK by 30 basis points to 6.15% at a weekly tender, extending its rate-tightening campaign as the Russian invasion of neighbouring Ukraine fuels further inflation pressures.
-The forint EURHUF= was steady against the euro.
+Hungary's central bank, too, raised its one-week deposit rate NBHK by 30 basis points to 6.15% at a weekly tender, extending its rate-tightening campaign as the Russian invasion of neighboring Ukraine fuels further inflation pressures.

-Elsewhere, Sri Lanka will seek World Bank assistance to stave off a severe economic crisis in addition to an International Monetary Fund rescue plan to be discussed next month, sources said.

 Stock indexes